spkothari0/Task-Management-Microservice/README.md

-# Task-Management-Microservice
-A project which uses microservice architecture to manage tasks with multiple users

-# Task Management System
+# Task Master Pro

-A comprehensive task management system built using Spring Boot for the backend and React with Tailwind CSS and MUI for the frontend.
+A comprehensive task management system was built using Spring Boot for the back end and React with Tailwind CSS and MUI for the front end.
 The system supports two types of users: **Admin** and **Employee/Helper**.

 ## Project Overview